-- Client responds with an ACK request, which establishes the connection
+- The client responds with an ACK request, which establishes the connection

 A SYN attack will send many requests that are designed to not receive an ACK request back.
 A server will wait to receive this request, which will take up resources.
 If an attacker sends many requests that just sit on a server waiting to be responded to (half-open TCP connection), the server’s resources get eaten up quickly.

 A simple, yet deadly attack is known as the DNS flood can also exhaust your server’s resources.
 An attacker can send a lookup query from a spoofed IP address, which will echo back DNS information.
 The attacker’s goal is to completely saturate your server with a flood of UDP requests.
 Attackers can run a simple script from multiple IP’s that all request information from your DNS server.

 Your server can only handle so much.
 After so many requests, your server’s bandwidth limit is reached, thus restricting access for legitimate users.